Operational Research and Decision Support for Infectious Diseases (ODeSI)

 Our expertise

-Our expertise spans infectious diseases and clinical epidemiology, with a focus on:
+Our expertise spans a broad spectrum of infectious diseases, with a focus on:

 We also explore environmental and sociodemographic drivers of disease transmission.